Abydos: One Of The Most Important Cities Of Ancient Egypt

 Many secrets of Abydos are still waiting to be discovered.

-In the 19th Dynasty, the site and its chief deity were honoured by Seti I, who ruled Egypt from 1313 to 1292 B.C.
+In the 19th Dynasty, the site and its chief deity were honored by Seti I, who ruled Egypt from 1313 to 1292 B.C.
 The three gods of the Osirian Triad (Osiris, his wife Isis, and son Horus), were raised to an even higher level than the greatest gods of the Land of the Pharaohs - Ptah of Memphis, Re-Harakhte of Heliopolis, and Amun-Re of Thebes.

 An impressive temple of Kom Al-Sultan was constructed, with separate sanctuaries for each deity and with a seventh chamber, of equal size, to himself as a god.
 Why?